arunsingh88/RE-Workshop/Demos.md

 # AI Capabilities Workshop (https://gemini.google.com/app)
 ## From Analysis to Innovation: AI in Action

-*"The question isn't whether AI will transform your industry—it's whether you'll lead that transformation or follow it."*
+*"The question isn't whether AI will transform your industry—it's whether you'll lead that transformation or follow it."
+Activity: There is a business challenge - Develop a new product for Gen Z and creative marketing campaign for the same.
+In defined groups,you can do this activity by using Gemini to brainstorm and visualize new ideas*

 ## Workshop Objectives